ankit95742/SOLID-technical_paper/README.md

 ## dependency inversion principle

-> **"The Dependency inversion principle state that hight level modules/classes should not depend on low-level modules/classes Both should depend upon abstarction."**
+**"The Dependency inversion principle state that high level modules/classes should not depend on low-level modules/classes Both should depend upon abstraction."**

-Also,abstraction should not depend upon details.
-Details should depend upon abstraction.the main motto of the DIP is any higher classes should always depend upon the abstraction of the class rather than the deatail.
+Also, abstraction should not depend upon details.
+Details should depend upon abstraction. the main motto of the DIP is any higher classes should always depend upon the abstraction of the class rather than the detail.

-The aims to reduce the coupling between the classes is achived by introducing abstraction between the layer, thus doesn't care about the real implementaion.
+The aim to reduce the coupling between the classes is achieved by introducing abstraction between the layer, thus doesn't care about the real implementation.

 ---

-> Reference list:
+Reference list:

 1. https://www.baeldung.com/java-single-responsibility-principle
 2. https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design